JClubb3/johnj.club/README.md

 3. There is an Article titled "Portfolio"
 4. There is a Seris titled "Wyverns and Whimsy"

+These last axioms may be done after the project is running using the admin backend, though the actual site will not work until these are taken care of.

 All of these, especially #4, are highly idiomatic to my use-case and so may be changed. #1 is found in views.index, and 2-4 are all in context_processors and templates/articles/base.html (in `navDiv`).

+### Running the project

+`cd` into your project folder and run `python3 manage.py runserver` to run the server.
+If the four items above have not been handled, especially #1, the front-end website will not work, but the administration backend will, which may be accessed at `/wizardry/`.
+Be sure to create a super user.

 ### AWS S3